-The Federal Aviation Administration’s (FAA) new comprehensive regulations went into effect August 29, 2016 for routine non-recreational use of small unmanned aircraft systems (UAS) – more popularly known as “drones.”
+The Federal Aviation Administration’s (FAA) new comprehensive regulations went into effect August 29, 2016 for use of small unmanned aircraft systems (UAS) or unmanned aerial vehicles (UAV), more popularly known as “drones.”
 The provisions of the new rule – formally known as Part 107 – are designed to minimize risks to other aircraft and people and property on the ground.

 The following items are required prior to flying Drones on UF Campus: